You are currently viewing Utah Criminal Law Procedures

 3. a character witness is someone who knew the victim, the defendant, or other people involved in the case.
 Character witnesses usually do not see the crime, but they can be very helpful in determining the personality of the defendant or victim.

-Then, the attorneys—the defense and the prosecution—will determine which witnesses to use.
+Then, the prosecution and defense attorneys will determine which witnesses to use.

-If, at the preliminary hearing, the judge concludes that there does exist probable cause for the charges placed against the defendant, a trial would soon thereafter be scheduled.
-However, if a judge does not believe the evidence establishes probable cause, he or she will dismiss the charges.
+If, at the preliminary hearing, the judge concludes that probable cause exists for the charges filed against the defendant, a trial will soon be scheduled.
+However, if a judge does not believe the evidence establishes probable cause, they will dismiss the charges.

-A motion is an application or request to the court made by either party, requesting that the court make a decision on a certain issue before the trial begins.
+A motion is an application or request to the court made by either party, requesting that the court decide on a certain issue before the trial begins.

 Common pre-trial motions include: